ziaochina/zlj-portal/README.md

-Zlj-portal application, a simple example of portal.
+zlj-portal application, a simple example of portal.

 ## Usage